 Solutions that improve both San Francisco Bay Area Rapid Transit (BART) and Regional Rail (including commuter, intercity, and high-speed rail) will likely be the most impactful in addressing the Northern California Megaregion's long-term transportation challenges.

-A second transbay crossing could be an important solution to reducing congestion through the transbay corridor and may also enable expanded BART service hours and other possible system projects.
+A second transbay crossing could be an important solution to reducing congestion throughout the transbay corridor and may also enable expanded BART service hours and other possible system projects.

 In addition, a new transbay passenger rail crossing could allow new connections between rail systems that are currently separate.
 For example, passengers from points along the Peninsula could more easily and quickly travel by rail to the East Bay, Sacramento Area, or Northern San Joaquin Valley.
 Providing Regional Rail access across the Bay could attract riders throughout the Megaregion and reduce vehicle congestion.